by Karen Jensen | Featured Contributor

 Become your own subject matter expert – about your industry and your company.
 People respect knowledge and well thought out ideas.
 I have an opinion on frontier technologies like blockchain and artificial intelligence that isn’t what most people are talking about.
 The truth is – implementing blockchain at this point is at best, theoretical, and artificial intelligence doesn’t really exist right now.
 A more accurate term for today’s artificial intelligence would be data and/or predictive analytics.
 There aren’t any machines making human decisions – it’s going to take a long time for us to feed all the data into the machines that they would need to know.
 There are also ethical considerations that aren’t getting the attention they deserve.

 You won’t be an entrepreneur until YOU think you are.
-If you are still searching “how to be an entrepreneur”, you probably aren’t quite there yet.
+If you are still searching for “how to be an entrepreneur”, you probably aren’t quite there yet.
 But you can get there.

 All the best to small businesses and entrepreneurs everywhere!